SketchyMaze/doodle/Building.md

 * [Windows Cross-Compile from Linux](#windows-cross-compile-from-linux)
 * [Old Docs](#old-docs)

+# Dockerfile

+The Dockerfile in this git repo may be the quickest way to fully release the game for as many platforms as possible.
+Run it from a 64-bit host Linux system and it will generate Linux and Windows releases for 64-bit and 32-bit Intel CPUs.

+It depends on your git clone of doodle to be fully initialized (e.g., you have run the bootstrap.py script and a `make dist` would build a release for your current system, with doodads and runtime assets all in the right places).

+Run `make docker` and the results will be in the `artifacts/release` folder in your current working directory.

+**Fedora notes (SELinux):** if you run this from a Fedora host you will need to `sudo setenforce permissive` to allow the Dockerfile to mount the artifacts/release folder to export its results.

 # Automated Release Scripts

-For the quickest ways to fully end-to-end build Sketchy Maze for various platforms to produce public release artifacts, see the following repos:
+Other Dockerfiles and scripts used to release the game:

 * [SketchyMaze/docker](https://git.kirsle.net/SketchyMaze/docker) provides a Dockerfile
-  that fully end-to-end releases the latest version of the game for Linux and Windows:
+  that fully end-to-end releases the latest version of the game for Linux and Windows.
+64bit and 32bit versions that freshly clone the game from git and output their respective CPU release artifacts:
   * Windows: .zip file
   * Linux: .tar.gz, .rpm, .deb
 * [flatpak](https://code.sketchymaze.com/game/flatpak) is a Flatpak manifest for